Dance (DNCE) Courses

 DNCE 180 Jazz Dance I (3) Introductory course in jazz dance style and techniques.
 May be repeated once for credit.

 DNCE 190 Modern Dance I (3) Basic techniques of Modern Dance as an art form.
 May be repeated once for credit.

 DNCE 210 Pilates Intermediate Matwork (1) Continuation of DNCE 110.
 Emphasis on additional strength and stamina skills.
 Pre: DNCE 110 or instructor's consent.

 DNCE 251 Intro To Dance (3) History, scope, and theory of human movement.
 Study of the correlation of dance, music, and visual expression.
 Not a performance course.

 DNCE 260 Ballet II (3) Continuation of Ballet I. Movements, techniques, and appreciation of ballet.
 Emphasis on developing strength, flexibility, and control in classical balletic style.
 May be repeated once for credit.
-Pre: DNCE 160 or instructor’s consent.
+Pre: DNCE 160 or consent of instructor.

 DNCE 280 Jazz Dance II (3) A continuation of Jazz Dance I. May be repeated once for credit.
-Pre: DNCE 180 or instructor’s consent.
+Pre: DNCE 180 or consent of instructor.

 DNCE 290 Modern Dance II (3) Second level Modern Dance.
 Designed to develop physical flexibility, body control, and a more acute rhythmic sense.
 May be repeated once for credit.
-Pre: DNCE 190 or instructor’s consent.
+Pre: DNCE 190 or consent of instructor.

 DNCE 360 Ballet III (3) This course will emphasize intermediate ballet techniques for the dancer with previous training.
 It will begin the study of pointe work for qualified females and jumps and turns specifically for males.
 May be repeated once for credit.
 Pre: DNCE 160, DNCE 260, or instructor's consent.